plone/training/user_generated_content.rst

 Once we reinstall our package a folder 'talks' is created with the appropriate local roles and constraints.

 Remember that we wrote similar code to create the folder *The Event* in :ref:`dexterity2-upgrades-label`.
-We should probably add it also to setuphandlers to make sure a sane structure get's created when we create a new site by hand or in tests.
+We should probably add it also to setuphandlers to make sure a sane structure gets created when we create a new site by hand or in tests.

-You'd usualy create a list of dictionaries containing the type, parent and title plus optionally layout, workflow-state etc. to create a initial structure.
-In some projects it could also make sense to have a seperate profile besides ``default`` which might be called ``content`` that creates a initial structure and maybe another ``testing`` that creates dummy content (talks, speakers etc) for tests.
+You'd usualy create a list of dictionaries containing the type, parent and title plus optionally layout, workflow state etc. to create an initial structure.
+In some projects it could also make sense to have a separate profile besides ``default`` which might be called ``content`` that creates an initial structure and maybe another ``testing`` that creates dummy content (talks, speakers etc) for tests.

 ..  note::

-    You can also export and later import content using the GenericSetup-step *Content* (``Products.CMFCore.exportimport.content.exportSiteStructure``) although you cannot set all types of properties (workflow-state, layout) and the syntax is a little special.
+    You can also export and later import content using the GenericSetup step *Content* (``Products.CMFCore.exportimport.content.exportSiteStructure``) although you cannot set all types of properties (workflow state, layout) and the syntax is a little special.

 Excercise 1
 +++++++++++

-Create a profile ``content`` that runs it's own method in ``setuphandlers.py``.
+Create a profile ``content`` that runs its own method in ``setuphandlers.py``.
 Note that you need a different marker text file to make sure your code is only run when installing the profile ``content``.

 ..  admonition:: Solution
     :class: toggle

-    Register the profile and the upgrrade-step in ``configure.zcml``
+    Register the profile and the upgrade step in ``configure.zcml``

     .. code-block:: xml